rOpenGov/ropengov.github.io/README.md

-# Louhos home
+# rOpenGov home

-Louhos is a community-driven collection of open source code and algorithmic tools for Open Data in Finland.
-For details, see the project home page at [louhos.github.com](louhos.github.com).
+rOpenGov is a community-driven ecosystem of R packages around open government data and computational social science;  see the project home page at [ropengov.github.com](ropengov.github.com).

 The site is based on [Jekyll-Bootstrap](http://jekyllbootstrap.com/) and [Skeleton](http://www.getskeleton.com/)